alpslab-stanford/alpslab.stanford.edu/readme.md

 `max_year: *insert new year*`

 Then navigate to 02-publications.md at the root of the directory.
-Change line 18 as follows
+Change line 18 as follows:

 `{% for year in (2011..*insert new year*) reversed %}`